 From a shopper’s standpoint, AI commerce delivers an experience that’s smarter, faster, and more personalized than ever.
 Let’s break down how it enhances the customer journey:

 No more generic search results or endless scrolling.
-AI tools, like those in the Glance AI app, analyze your preferences—down to fit, color palette, and even body type—to surface looks that work for you.
+AI platforms like Glance, analyze your preferences—down to fit, color palette, and even body type—to surface looks that work for you.

 AI smooths out common user pain points: